- Richard Smith

 Food & Beverage 4

-Wayne, PA s another popular area to explore before games.
-Pipeline Tacos and Teresa’s Next Door are good options for food and drink respectively.
+Wayne, PA is another popular area to explore before games.
+Pipeline Tacos and Teresa's Next Door are good options for food and drink respectively.

 Of course, the city of Philadelphia is close by so many options exist in that large city.
 May I suggest Philip's Steaks at 2234 West Passyunk Avenue for traditional Philly cheesesteaks?

 Villanova fans take the game pretty seriously.
 The student section is pretty lively and the general stands are filled with proud Wildcat fans.

 All games are essentially sellouts, so the fans attend and do their part pretty well.

 Villanova University is located on Route 30/Lancaster Avenue, not very far from I-76 (Schuylkill Expressway).
 Route 30 is busy but is usually not a problem to drive on.
 Parking is plentiful around the stadium, although you may want to plan ahead a bit.
 There is no parking charge for basketball in general, but that will depend on the lot you choose.

 Public transportation is close by as you can take a SEPTA train from 30th Street Station in downtown Philadelphia to the on-campus Villanova stop.
 Check the schedules for night and weekend games.

 Villanova basketball tickets at The Pavilion are sold out on a season ticket basis.
 Occasionally, individual tickets are available depending on the opponent.